-Dead bird reporting: For the season, 53 dead birds have been reported to the Nebraska DHHS dead bird database.
-Of these, three have met the established criteria for WNV testing, two results has been received (both negative) and one was unsuitable for testing.
+Dead bird reporting: For the season, 106 dead birds have been reported to the Nebraska DHHS dead bird database.
+Of these, four have met the established criteria for WNV testing, three results have been received (all negative) and one was unsuitable for testing.